Lagging behind national trend, Seattle workers not in hurry to return to the office

 Kastle’s numbers and analyses resonate with Seattle area observers, though they often point to additional factors fueling the low occupancy numbers.

-Margaret O’Mara, a University of Washington historian who writes about tech hubs, thinks “retail closure and boarding up of downtown … during, and after the 2020 protests,” were probably psychological barriers for some returning workers.
+Margaret O’Mara, a University of Washington historian who writes about tech hubs, thinks the “retail closure and boarding up of downtown … during, and after, the 2020 protests” were probably psychological barriers for some returning workers.

 Ongoing public safety concerns also played a role.
-“If workers … had seen more [public-safety improvements] at the end of 2021, those barriers wouldn’t be as significant as they were coming in to 2022,” says Jon Scholes, Downtown Seattle Association president and CEO.
-DSA’s Scholes.
+“If workers … had seen more [public safety improvements] at the end of 2021, those barriers wouldn’t be as significant as they were coming into 2022,” says Jon Scholes, Downtown Seattle Association president and CEO.

 All this has implications for how quickly cities bounced back from the pandemic.

 Fewer office workers means fewer dollars for already struggling restaurants, shops, theaters and other businesses in downtowns and commercial districts.
-An April 2021 study from Stanford University’s Hoover Institution finds that if occupancy remains even 20% down, spending in commercial areas will fall up to 10%.
+An April 2021 study from Stanford University’s Hoover Institution finds that if occupancy remains even 20% down, spending in commercial areas will fall by as much as 10%.

 Such dire scenarios are highly speculative, of course.
 Most experts say the shift back to the office will likely take years, meaning even laggards like Seattle could see a much higher ultimate occupancy rate.